"Everything is foreseen, yet free will is given. The world is judged with

 According to Maimonides (Mishne Torah Hil' Teshuva Ch.
 5), the concept of

-free will is one of the great philosophical pillars upon which the world
+free will is one of the great philosophical pillars of Judaism.
+The entire

 I would now like to paraphrase some of the key points of Maimonides'